Psychiatric Care in Epilepsy Surgery

 For example for patients with mental health problems or a learning disability.

-Please ask the triage nurse if you would benefit from a quieter space and we will do our best to accommodate this, subject to how busy the department is.
+Please speak to a member of staff if you would benefit from a quieter space and we will do our best to accommodate this, subject to how busy the department is.

 Where can I get refreshments?